bitfocus/companion-module-stagetimerio-api/companion/HELP.md

     Start/stop the highlighted timer in the room
 - **Transport: Stop**
     Stop the highlighted timer in the room
+- **Transport: Reset**
+    Reset or restart the currently highlighted timer.
 - **Transport: Subtract time**
     Subtract an amount of time from the highlighted timer in the room.